Setting the course for green shipping

 Therefore, continuously improving operational efficiency through digitalization is an inextricable part of the industry’s decarbonization goals.

-Hence the reason, implementing digital platforms on a global scale can reduce CO2 emissions by 20% – 40%, offering immediate, scalable, low-cost solutions for decarbonization.
+Hence, implementing digital platforms on a global scale can reduce CO2 emissions by 20% – 40%, offering immediate, scalable, low-cost solutions for decarbonization.

 How port authorities can lead the sustainability goals in the maritime industry?